 How your condition progresses can depend on family history, early diagnosis, age at diagnosis and what stage you are at when diagnosed.

 Rheumatologists specialize in the diagnosis and treatment of arthritis and autoimmune diseases.
 They use techniques such as X-rays, MRI, and other imaging tools to determine an accurate diagnosis and to aid in coming up with an appropriate treatment plan.
 There are several definitive markers that doctors look for to determine if you have RA.
 A rheumatologist will help establish a personalized treatment plan that is best for you.

 Your treatment plan will depend on the stage of RA, the severity of your symptoms and degree of inflammation, and how long you’ve been living with RA.
 As with any incurable disease, the goal is to reach remission.
 This is a time when the disease is relatively quiet – pain and swelling diminish, movement is easier, and the disease does not progress.

 There are different medications available to keep RA symptoms in check.
 Disease-modifying antirheumatic drugs (DMARDs) help slow down the disease progression by slowing joint tissue damage.
 Steroids and non-steroid anti-inflammatory medications help with pain and swelling.
 Biologic drugs work on the immune system to change the way the body reacts to inflammation.
-There are medications specific to RA such as Xeljanz, Humira, and Olumiant.

 The primary goal of any RA treatment is to control inflammation and reduce it as much as possible.
 Relieving symptoms brings pain relief to the patient and thus improves your quality of life.
 Treatment can control and slow the progression of the disease by preventing further joint damage.